Osaka Travel Guide: 25 Top Things to Do in Osaka, Japan

 Nomadic Samuel taking photos in Osaka, Japan

-• Culinary paradise: Home to iconic dishes like takoyaki and okonomiyaki.
+• Culinary heavyweights: Home to iconic dishes like takoyaki and okonomiyaki that demand your attention.

-• Cultural landmarks: Explore historic sites such as Osaka Castle and Shitennoji Temple.
+• Cultural landmarks: Navigate historic sites such as Osaka Castle and Shitennoji Temple when you need a break from the concrete.

-• Vibrant nightlife: Enjoy lively districts like Dotonbori and Namba.
+• Electric nightlife: Survive the sticky-floored chaos of districts like Dotonbori and Namba.

 source: Samuel and Audrey YouTube Channel: Nomadic Samuel + That Backpacker

-Tip: Don’t miss trying local specialties—sample takoyaki from a street vendor and savor a hearty bowl of ramen at a traditional eatery.
+Tip: Don’t miss trying local specialties—grab blistering hot takoyaki from a street cart and pull up a stool for a heavy bowl of ramen at a neighborhood joint.

 That Backpacker thrilled to be in Osaka, Japan